C = Catalyst for the Stock’s Movement

 T = Technicals on the Stock Chart Are Strong

 Kellogg hasn’t been a top performer, but it’s not expected to be.
-The stock has steadily climbed north over the past several years.
+The has steadily climbed north over the past several years.
 The one negative is that it has underperformed competitors, such as General Mills (NYSE:GIS) and Campbell Soup (NYSE:CPB).
-When it comes to dividend yield, Kellogg is a slight winner in this group.
+When it comes to yield, Kellogg is a slight winner in this group.
 Kellogg currently yields 2.90 percent, while General Mills and Campbell Soup both yield 2.80 percent.

 At $61.42, Kellogg is currently trading above all its averages.